Project SAVE: Domestic Violence Services

 Free emergency legal services

 Project SAVE has no income requirement.
-They help survivors regardless of their income level.
+We help survivors regardless of their income level.

 Almost everyone who calls to schedule an appointment has previously obtained their restraining order from the court and has an upcoming hearing.
 An appointment is scheduled for them to meet with a Project SAVE attorney – either in person or if preferred, we can instead schedule a phone appointment.